jostrm/azure-rai-hax/instructions/scenarios/scenario-2-genai-evaluation.md

 # About this lab
 In this lab we will explore the generative AI evaluation dashboard in Azure AI Studio.
 You will first build a RAG application based on some sample data.
-It is basically a chatbot for **Contoso Outdoor shop** and you can ask questions regarding the product catalog as well as customer purchase histories.
+It is a chatbot for **Contoso Outdoor shop** and you can ask questions regarding the product catalog as well as customer purchase histories.

 # Task 1:Set up your project in Azure AI Studio
 As prerequisite for this lab you need to set up a project in Azure AI Studio(https://ai.azure.com/) and provision the required resources.